Toad in the hole

 Skill level: Bit of effort

 This easy and delicious toad in the hole recipe is a perfect family dinner.
-We've made our recipe for toad in the hole super simple, so that it doesn't need many ingredients, making it perfect for a mid-week winter warmer that will quickly become a family staple.
+We've made our recipe for toad in the hole super simple, so that it doesn't need many ingredients, making it perfect for a mid-week winter warmer or alternative to your Sunday roast dinner - it will quickly become a family staple!
 Serve this delicious British classic up with fluffy mashed potatoes and a good red onion gravy for a traditional meal.
-If you're feeling particularly good then you could add some veggies too.
+If you're feeling particularly good then you could add some veggies too like carrots, broccoli and green beans.
+This recipe serves up to 4 people and will take around 1hrs and 5 mins to prepare and cook.
+The trick when it comes to cooking this British classic is not to open the oven whilst its cooking so you get perfect, crisp Yorkshire pudding and the sausages are cooked all the way through too.

 - 30g (1oz) dripping or lard